mbari-org/vars-query-vue/docs/doc_12_chief_scientists.md

 ![Configuration](assets/images/chief_scientist.png)

 Chief scientist entries are automatically added to the query once selected (a check mark) within the drop down menu.
 Each chief scientist should be visible in a <span style="color:#60aaa8;">**colored search chip**</span> within the *chief scientists* search field.
-Individual chief scientists can be removed from a search by clicking the <span style="color:#60aaa8;">**“x”**</span> located on each chip.
-The entire field can be reset by clicking the white **"x"** on the right that becomes visible when hovering over the field.
+Individual chief scientists can be removed from a search by clicking the <span style="color:#60aaa8;">:octicons-x-circle-16:</span> located on each chip.
+The entire field can be reset by clicking the white:octicons-x-circle-16: on the right that becomes visible when hovering over the field.

 ![Configuration](assets/images/chief_scientist_example.png)